the-brickster/Brickfield/README.md

 Brickfield
 ==========

-Attempt at a voxel based shooter using Panda3d</br>
+Attempt at a voxel based shooter using Panda3d
-Needs the following Python packages</br>
+Needs the following Python packages
 + Panda3d
 + Numpy
 + noise